gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 continuous response were developed.
 The methods build on techniques from Chapter \@ref(chapter3) for the One-Way ANOVA and there are connections between the two models.
-This was most clearly seen in the guinea pig data set that was analyzed in both chapters.
+This was most clearly seen in the Guinea Pig data set that was analyzed in both chapters.
 When two factors are available, it is better to start with the methods developed in this chapter because the interaction between the factors can, potentially, be separated from their main effects.
 The additive